AsenchikA/news-app/README.md

 # Basic news app

-A simple frontend app that allows users to get news by request.
-It was developed as part of a frontend developer test assignment.
+A simple frontend app that allows users to get news by request.<br />It was developed as a part of a frontend developer test assignment.

 ## Features